Philippe Aghion: Career

-Philippe Aghion has also contributed to the analysis of the “middle-income trap,” referring to the difficulty some emerging economies face in crossing the threshold to advanced-economy status.
-In his view, growth driven by capital accumulation and technological imitation first enables rapid catch-up but reaches its limits as countries approach the technological frontier.
-To stay on track, they must then reorient their institutions and policies toward frontier innovation—illustrated by Argentina’s failure in the 20th century and, conversely, South Korea’s temporary success after the 1997 Asian crisis.
-In such situations, the entrenched interests of dominant firms often slow reforms that would foster competition, research, and openness.
-Aghion thus highlights the importance of institutional transitions: only the adoption of appropriate policies—higher education, support for basic research, developed financial markets, and effective competition—prevents growth from stalling and allows countries to move from catch-up to innovation.

-Inequality, social mobility, and education

-Starting in the 2010s, Philippe Aghion devoted a substantial part of his research to the links between growth, inequality, and social mobility.
-His work shows that innovation—the engine of creative destruction—tends to widen income gaps within the top 1% by favoring individuals and firms at the technological frontier.
-However, these inequalities can be compatible with growth if accompanied by strong social mobility.
-From this perspective, Aghion underscores the central role of education and training: investment in secondary and higher education shapes individuals’ capacity to participate in innovation dynamics and to achieve greater intergenerational mobility.
-He has also examined taxation and public policy, showing that simplifying tax incentives can stimulate entrepreneurship, while well-designed social safety nets encourage risk-taking and innovation.
-These analyses extend Schumpeterian theory by emphasizing the importance of educational and redistributive institutions in making growth inclusive and sustainable.

 Other activities

 Aghion was elected a Fellow of the American Academy of Arts and Sciences in 2009 and he is a member of the Executive and Supervisory Committee (ESC) of CERGE-EI.
 He was president of the European Economic Association in 2017.
 He has been an editor of the Annual Review of Economics since 2018.

 Ahead of the 2012 French presidential election, Aghion co-signed an appeal of several economists in support of candidate François Hollande.

 In 2016, Aghion was appointed by United Nations Secretary-General Ban Ki-moon to an expert group advising the High-Level Commission on Health Employment and Economic Growth, which was co-chaired by presidents François Hollande of France and Jacob Zuma of South Africa.
 In 2021, he was appointed to the World Bank–International Monetary Fund High-Level Advisory Group (HLAG) on Sustainable and Inclusive Recovery and Growth, co-chaired by Mari Pangestu, Ceyla Pazarbasioglu, and Nicholas Stern.